Download

 Error Page

-• Page Title - As with the Page Title for the frontpage, this provides search engines with a title for your error page to be displayed in search results.
+• Page Title - As with the Page Title for the homepage, this provides search engines with a title for your error page to be displayed in search results.

-• Meta Description - Just like the Meta Description for the frontpage, this provides information about the content of your error page for use in searches and search results.
+• Meta Description - Just like the Meta Description for the homepage, this provides information about the content of your error page for use in searches and search results.

-• Meta Robots - Defines whether the error page is crawled and indexed by search engines; see the Frontpage Meta Robots option above for more information.
+• Meta Robots - Defines whether the error page is crawled and indexed by search engines; see the homepage Meta Robots option above for more information.

 Search Page

-• Page Title - As with the Page Title for the frontpage, this provides search engines with a title for your search page to be displayed in search results.
+• Page Title - As with the Page Title for the homepage, this provides search engines with a title for your search page to be displayed in search results.

-• Meta Description - Just like the Meta Description for the frontpage, this provides information about the content of your search page for use in searches and search results.
+• Meta Description - Just like the Meta Description for the homepage, this provides information about the content of your search page for use in searches and search results.

 • Meta Robots - Sets how search engine robots should treat your search page; whether it should be crawled and indexed or not.